FRC701/candle/README.md

 The candle is a CAN based driver for addressable LEDs.
 THe CANDle has eight LEDs built-in.
 The candle also can drive an LED string of lights.

+## Code Formatting with Spotless

+Code formatting must conform to spotless settings.
+You can make sure your code is formatted correcttly by running `spotlessApply` from the "WPILib Run a command in Gradle" command.

+Spotless changes should be squashed into your existing commits.
+Specifically, spotless-only commits are discouraged.

+CI will enforce the spotless settings and fail any merge that does not conform.
+So, you might as well run `spotlessAppply`.